MitchMedeiros/walk-forward-optimization-app/README.md

 </VirtualHost>
 ```

-If your site has been setup to use https via Let's Encrypt then your .htaccess or .config file should look something like
+If your site is setup to use https via Let's Encrypt then your .htaccess or .config file should look something like

 ```apache
 <VirtualHost *:80>